 Fresh, local ingredients continue to be mainstays for the bakery.
 Their bakers peel every apple that is then sliced into the Apple Galettes served in stores.
 Their granola recipe stands the test of time—as does the recipe for butterhorns.

 Over the years, the Ladro bakery drew a variety of bakers and drivers.
 If you’re a Seattle foodie, you might have encountered some of these talented people.
 Jamie Irene, now at Bateau, managed the bakery when she hired Mike Easton as a baker.
 Mike Easton managed the Ladro Bakery for a time.
 He created the single-serving quiche concept Ladro bakes and serves daily.
 Easton later established Il Corvo in Pioneer Square.
-He and his wife, Victoria, are building the much anticipated Il Nido in West Seattle.
+He and his wife, Victoria, also opened the much anticipated Il Nido in West Seattle.

 The current bakery team is led by Manager, Elton Polak with lead bakers Paige Schaffer and Jeff Bowers.
 Bakers work on three different shifts providing well-crafted baked goods for all Ladro cafes.
 Items are delivered in the wee-hours of the morning to ensure freshness each morning.
 The bakery team works constantly to develop new recipes like the Vegan Chocolate Bread and the Rum-Soaked Almond Croissant customers can find in stores now.
 The entire Ladro team hopes you visit this spring as they celebrate customers old and new with flavors, coffees, and kindness that create a community at each location.